mritchielab/restrander/README.md

 | Yes                   | Yes                   | Ambiguous       |
 | No                    | No                    | Ambiguous       |

-This method takes notably longer than PolyA/PolyT classification.
+This method takes longer than PolyA/PolyT classification.
 Additionally, sometimes the SSP and VNP are so wrong in the sequence that we cannot identify them, leading to ambiguous reads.

+# Configurations

+## PCB109

+First applies PolyA/PolyT classification, then looks for the standard SSP and VNP for PCB109 chemistry.

+## Trimmed

+Trimmed reads do not have primers, they only have PolyA/PolyT tails.
+Hence, the trimmed pipeline only performs PolyA/PolyT classification.